dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 4 Lurie.md

 where the LHS appears on the $E_2$ page, and the RHS is the associated graded for an $\ell\dash$adic filtration on $H^*$.
 When $H^*$ is polynomial, this sequence degenerates at $E_2$ and this an equivalence.

-However, the trace $\phi$ can be computed on any page.
+However, the trace of $\varphi$ can be computed on any page.
 In the case where the homotopy groups are not concentrated in even degrees, we obtain the same conclusion:

 $$
 \tr(\varphi^{-1} \mid H^*(\bar Y)) = \prod_{i} \frac{(-1)^{i+1}}{\det(1-\varphi \mid \pi_i(\bar Y))}.